hanabi/hanabi.github.io/Reference.md

   * Bob sees that Cathy's slot 4 card is a null 1, so he knows that this is a positional clue on Cathy.
   * Bob discards.
   * Cathy blind-plays her slot 4 card.

-#### What to Do with Cards Touched from a Positional Clue

-* *Good Touch Principle* does **not** apply to cards touched as *Positional Clues*.
-They should be discarded exactly like an unclued card would.
-  * The exception to this is if the card is known to be useful to the team (e.g. a 3 when no 3's are currently played).

 #### The Positional Finesse